vilarj/Blackjack/README.md

 # Blackjack
-The traditional blackjack game developed in JavaFX
+The traditional blackjack game developed in Java.
+## Multiplayer
+We have created AI to play against the player.
+Also, a player can play with a friend (not remotely).